Language-Research-Technology/ldac-profile/profile/profile.md

 ## Files

-There are three important types of files (or references to other works) that may be included - `PrimaryMaterial` - which is a recording or original text, or a citation of or proxy for it, `DerivedMaterial` which has been generated or sampled from primary material by a process such as format conversion or digitization, and `Annotation`, which contains one or more types of
+There are three important types of files (or references to other works) that may be included: `PrimaryMaterial` which is a recording or original text, or a citation of or proxy for it, `DerivedMaterial` which has been generated or sampled from primary material by a process such as format conversion or digitization, and `Annotation`, which contains one or more types of